hasufell/exherbo-dockermail/core/README.md

 Dockermail - Email Core
 ==========
-This image provides a secure, minimal mail server based on 'postfix' and 'dovecot'.
+This image provides a secure mail server based on:
+* postfix
+* dovecot (with sieve/managesieve support)
+* spamassasin (with pyzor and razor)

 All incoming mail to your domains is accepted.
 For outgoing mail, only authenticated (logged in with username and password) clients can send messages via STARTTLS.